Types and Formats of ML Datasets

 Start with public repositories like Kaggle or UCI, gradually incorporating commercial providers and automation tools to ensure your ML models are trained on accurate, high-quality, and comprehensive datasets — the foundation of successful AI deployment.

-NB: Remember that the product is intended for automating testing on your own websites and on sites you have lawful access to.
+NB: Please note that the product is intended for automating tests on your own websites and sites you have legal access to.